 - Add a new trigger or edit an existing trigger.

 - In This trigger fires on, set the condition based on your variable.
-For example,
+Example:

 analytics_consent contains on

-- Repeat the process for other triggers that you want to modify.
+. - Repeat steps 3–5 for the other triggers you want to modify.

-- After the triggers are ready, add them to the tags.
+- When your triggers are ready, add them to your tags.